ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/channel/index.rst

 Channel
 #######

-ExpressionEngine's Channel Module allows you to display content created using the :menuselection:`Publish` section of the Control Panel.
+ExpressionEngine's Channel Module allows you to display content created using the :menuselection:`Create` or :menuselection:`Edit` section of the Control Panel.
 It's the most powerful module of ExpressionEngine, allowing you a great deal of flexibility for displaying your content.

 The Channel Module provides the following tags and features: